 - any other symptoms

-Depending on the findings, the doctor may order additional tests, such as:
+Depending on the findings, the doctor may order additional tests,

 Sometimes, a doctor may also suggest genetic testing.

-Surgery: If the cancer is limited, a surgeon can remove part of the lung.
+- Surgery: If the cancer is limited, a surgeon can remove part of the lung.
 They may also remove nearby lymph nodes.

-Chemotherapy: This can kill cancer cells, but it can also have severe adverse effects on healthy cells.
+- Chemotherapy: This can kill cancer cells, but it can also have severe adverse effects on healthy cells.

-Targeted therapy: These drugs target specific genes, proteins, and other factors that contribute to cancer development.
+- Targeted therapy: These drugs target specific genes, proteins, and other factors that contribute to cancer development.
 They aim to stop or delay cancer growth.